Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Bank implements the Invitation for the GMS no later than 28 (twenty-eight) days prior to the GMS, excluding the date of the invitation and implementation for the GMS, complete with the agenda and material for the GMS on the Bank’s website.
+The Bank shall issue a Notice for a GMS no later than 28 (twenty-eight) days prior to the GMS date, excluding the date of the notice and the date of the GMS.
+The notice shall be accompanied by an agenda and GMS materials, which are available on the Bank’s website.

-The GMS decision-making/voting mechanism is presented in the GMS Rules, which are posted on the Bank’s website and read back by the Corporate Secretary at the commencement of the GMS.
-Voting is carried out for each AGMS agenda (one decision) and appoints independent parties, namely PT Bima Registra and Notary Ashoya Ratam, SH to carry out the vote calculation.
+The decision-making/voting mechanism for the GMS is explained in the GMS Rules of Procedure, which are published on the Bank’s website and read out again by the Corporate Secretary at the opening of the GMS.
+Voting shall be conducted for each GMS agenda item (one decision per agenda item), and the Bank shall appoint independent parties, namely PT Bima Registra and Notary Ashoya Ratam, SH, to conduct the vote count.

-The voting results and the complete summary of the minutes of the Bank’s GMS are announced to the public on the same day after the completion of the GMS via the Bank’s website.
+The voting results and a complete summary of the minutes of the Bank’s GMS shall be announced to the public on the same day after the conclusion of the GMS on the Bank’s website.

-More detailed information is presented in the GMS discussion in this Annual Report.
+More complete information is provided in the GMS discussion in this Annual Report.

 Principle 8: